 - Act as client advocates to coordinate required services or to resolve emergency problems in crisis situations.

 - Guide clients in the development of skills or strategies for dealing with their problems.

 - Evaluate the effectiveness of counseling programs on clients’ progress in resolving identified problems and moving towards defined objectives.

 - Supervise other counselors, social service staff, assistants, or graduate students.

-When polled, Mental Health Counselors say the following skills are most frequently used in their jobs:
+Mental Health Counselors state the following job skills are important in their day-to-day work.